 The White Admiral lives in Canada and the northern regions of the United States, primarily in deciduous forests and woodland clearings.
 It typically feeds on willow, its host plant.

-When threatened, they release a potent odor from specific scent glands on their hindwings.
+They release a potent odor from specific scent glands on their hindwings when threatened.
 This odor is strong enough to deter predators like birds and lizards.

-While its caterpillars stick to the leaves, adult White Admirals feed on tree sap, decaying fruit, and nectar from blossoms such as milkweed and wild cherry.
+While its caterpillars stick to the leaves, adult White Admirals feed on tree sap, decaying fruit, and nectar from milkweed and wild cherry blossoms.

 The White Admiral caterpillar also hibernates in a leaf shelter during the winter.
 In spring, the adult butterfly basks in the sun from the morning to the early afternoon.
 However, they are hard to spot despite being active during the day since they fly quickly and rest atop high trees.